 Before we explore the intricacies of how mind mapping can be a game-changer for neurodivergent teens, let’s explore the tool and how it originated.

 Elements such as keywords, colors, and images can be added to enhance a mind map, creating a dynamic and engaging visual aid that can be customized in infinite ways.
+Mind maps utilize keywords instead of long sentences to convey information, making them concise and easier to process.

 The Origins of Mind Mapping